 Before you go dousing your plant, you’ll want to remove it from the pot and check the roots.
 Sometimes, shriveled or wrinkled leaves can be a sign of an unhealthy root system.
 If that’s the case, you should trim off the damaged roots with sterilized scissors or shears, then repot the orchid in fresh potting mix.
 If the roots are entirely healthy, go ahead and repot in fresh soil (making sure not to pack it down so that the roots have room to breathe) and give the orchid a good drink of water.

 If the leaves of your orchid are starting to turn yellow, chances are it’s been overwatered and is experiencing some root rot.
 To fix this problem, take the orchid out of its pot and inspect the roots.
 If all the roots are rotting (usually mushy and brown), the orchid is unfortunately too far gone and can’t be saved.
 It happens to the best of us, and there’s no harm in getting another one and trying again!

-But, if you go to inspect the roots and there are still some healthy, fleshy parts (yay!), take a sterilized pair of scissors or shears and trim off the decayed parts so that only the healthy roots remain.
-Discard the old soil, clean out the pot, and repot your orchid with its newly trimmed roots into fresh soil.
+But what if you find some healthy, fleshy roots among the dead ones during your inspection?
+Well, first, celebrate!
+All is not lost.
+Take some sterilized scissors or shears and trim off the decayed parts so that only the healthy roots remain.
+Discard the old soil, clean out the pot, and repot your orchid with its newly trimmed roots in fresh soil.

 Relocate your orchid